- About Us

 Wanatha grew up in Tennessee, studied zoology and architecture in college, and moved to New York after graduate school to work with an architectural firm.
 She and her family settled in Brooklyn and spent summers on Vinalhaven, where she feels her three children grew up in an environment that allowed them to roam and learn for themselves.
 For the past ten years, Wanatha has lived on Vinalhaven year-round as the owner of Long Cove Farm, where she enjoys raising Merino sheep, marketing their wool and meat, and weaving and dyeing yarn –fulfilling her childhood dream of living on a farm.
 A long-time supporter of PIE, Wanatha believes that PIE opens island children to the wider world with exposure to a variety of ideas and hand-ons experiences through art, music, and performance.
 “We never know which spark will set afire the imagination of our children”.

-Drew is a teacher and artist based in Brooklyn, New York, where she is a long time master teacher at the Saint Ann’s School.
-She has spent the last twenty summers on Vinalhaven, painting and making other art, and spending time with her husband and three children.
-Drew grew up in downtown Chicago and is a graduate of Stanford University.
+Drew is a teacher and artist based in Brooklyn, New York, where she is a long time master teacher at Saint Ann’s School.
+She has spent the last twenty summers on Vinalhaven, painting, making other art, and spending time with her husband and three children.
+Drew grew up in Chicago and is a graduate of Stanford University.
 She is a former governor of the Brooklyn Heights Association and currently serves on the boards of the Brooklyn Kindergarten Society and the Island Institute, in Rockland, Maine.

 Pat first came to Vinalhaven in 2003, when she was hired as the middle school math teacher.
 She taught middle school math until 2010, when she moved to teaching 5th grade.
 Originally from Coal Creek Canyon, Colorado, Pat received her B.A. from the University of Colorado, Boulder in 1992, with a major in Environmental Biology and minor in Mathematics.
 She recently received her Masters Certification in Proficiency Based Education.
-Pat serves as Chair of PIE’s Vinalhaven School Enrichment Committee (VSEC).
+Pat serves as the Chair of PIE’s Vinalhaven School Enrichment Committee (VSEC).

 Kelly taught elementary school for over 40 years, primarily at The Paideia School in Atlanta, GA., where she also reviewed children’s books and taught education classes at Agnes Scott College.
 After 30 years of “summering” on Vinalhaven with their 2 children, Kelly and her husband, Peter retired to live here full time in 2014.
 Kelly has taught mindfulness meditation to children and adults since 2010, and is also an educational consultant with Emory University’s Tibet-Emory Partnership, where she has helped create a K-12 curriculum called SEE Learning (Social, Emotional, and Ethical Learning).
 Kelly believes that PIE extends every child’s educational reach by offering cool things to learn about during, after and out of school.
 She has loved watching kids grow in curiosity and confidence during her work with Perspectives After School.